AnggaR96s/Reforestation/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## What does an angry pepper do?
+It gets jalapeño face.